alloyzeus/az-wall/concepts/entity.md

 ### Identity of an entity is non-reassignable, non-replaceable, non-nullable

-### Identities are forever
+### Identities are non-recycleable

-Once assigned, an identity is reserved to particular entity, even though the entity has been disposed of.
+An identity is not reassignable even though the entity it was assigned to has been disposed of.

 ### Entity may have attributes

 ## Two forms of entity

 There are two forms of entity based on whether it's standing on its own which we use the term root entity, or as adjunct.

 ## Entity persistency